 Multiple disabilities.
 Means concomitant impairments (such as intellectual disability-blindness or intellectual disability-orthopedic impairment), the combination of which causes such severe educational needs that they cannot be accommodated in special education programs solely for one of the impairments.
-Multiple disabilities does not include deaf-blindness.23
+Multiple disabilities do not include deafblindness.